SmartNews raises $92M at a $1.2B valuation – TechCrunch

 Looks like there’s still money to be made in news aggregation — at least according to the investors backing the news app SmartNews.

 The company is announcing the close of a $92 million round of funding at a valuation of $1.2 billion.
-The funding was led by Japan Post Capital Co. and ACA Investments, with participation from Globis Capital Partners Co., Dentsu, and D.A.
+The funding was led by Japan Post Capital Co. and ACA Investments, with participation from Globis Capital Partners Co., Dentsu and D.A.
 Consortium.

 This includes the $28 million that SmartNews announced in August, and it brings the startup’s total funding to $182 million.

-Note: Update: Also worth noting is that SensorTower says SmartNews has been downloaded 45 million times since the beginning of 2014, with 11 million of those downloads in 2019.